Konica AA-35 / Konica Recorder

 Once I found time for it, I embarked on a salvage mission.
 The Olympus Samurais just needed a wipe, and with a fresh battery came alive, clicking and buzzing.
 The Pen cameras needed more work, where at day’s end I had six clean and working along with some corpses.

 The Konica AA-35, all forty of them, needed more attention.
 At first, I thought to dump the lot, thinking they are worthless.
 Checking their value, I was mystified by the figures.
 This camera, as well as the Konica Recorder, were marked at over $100.
 There must be something in it.

 Digging deeper it seems the camera has become a kind of cult camera, sought after by the LOMO crowd.
-Whoever LOMO crowd are and why.
+Whoever the LOMO crowd is and why.
 Further, it seems that being scarce, I had stumbled upon the last cache on earth of this camera.

-It has little settings, just ISO selector.
-Being a tiny camera with short focal length the F4 lens is minuscule to match.
+It has few settings, just ISO selector.
+Being a tiny camera with a short focal length the F4 lens is minuscule to match.
 Flash is manually controlled and that’s about it.
 Rest is fully automatic.
 Haven’t run a film through it, watch this space.